 6. Decorative features

 Throughout your home, textured decorative coatings, like "Artex" might contain asbestos.
-Old paints might also contain asbestos, which was used to add resistance.
+Old paints might also harbour asbestos added to enhance resistance.

 Asbestos can be found in the sheeting under the heath, insulation and seals (rope inside the door) of wood heaters, which addded heat resistance.
 Cement panels behind fireplaces might be made from asbestos containing material.

-Asbestos can be found in in cement flue pipes, textile sealing in the metal flue joints and the "hat" section that extends from the ceiling and onto the roof.
-Vent pipes might also be made from asbestos containing material.
+Cement flue pipes, textile sealing in the metal flue joints and the "hat" section that extends from the ceiling and onto the roof as well as vent pipes may also contain asbestos.

 8. The backyard

 Garages, garden sheds, greenhouses, outside toilets, carports, pools, ponds, letterboxes and dog kennels are some locations you might find asbestos containing materials in the backyard.
-These constructions might be made from materials including asbestos cement coverstrips and wall sheeting.
+These constructions might be made from materials, such as asbestos cement coverstrips and wall sheeting.

 9. Electrical switchboards

-The use of "Zelemite" backing in a switchboard or electrical box contained asbestos and was extensively used due to its heat and fire resistance.
+A substance of asbestos called "Zelemite" was extensively used as backing in a switchboard or in electrical boxes due to its heat and fire resistance properties.

-Other internal lining or wiring insulation of switchboards might have been made of an asbestos textile material.
+Other internal lining or wiring insulation of switchboards might have been made of an asbestos textile material too.